-Get prepared: Get a good night’s sleep, hydrate, and eat a healthy, light meal at least 2 hours before treatment.
+Get prepared: Get a good night’s sleep, hydrate, and eat a healthy, light meal before treatment.
 Make sure to ask your healthcare provider for their advice.

 Dress down: Everyone has their go-to outfit that makes them feel snug and safe.
 Whether it’s a sweater and leggings or an old hoodie, designate your comfy outfit ahead of time so you can just grab and go.

 Buddy up: Ask a friend or loved one to accompany you to your appointment for support.
 You’ll need a ride home from treatment, so they can also serve as your driver—and entertainment, too.